 Which School Can I Enrol My Child In For Progressivism In Education In Singapore Today?

 Progressive education for preschoolers

-Progressivism in Education today: The International Baccalaureate (IB) Program
+Progressivism in education today: The International Baccalaureate (IB) Program

-According the IB website, the curriculum revolves around “critical engagement with challenging ideas, one that values the progressive thinking of the past while remaining open to future innovation”.
+According to the IB website, the curriculum revolves around “critical engagement with challenging ideas, one that values the progressive thinking of the past while remaining open to future innovation”.